-- 1. Regular Listing Period Most initial applications must be filed during the regular listing period, which typically is the month of January.
-The statutes require that ownership be determined as of January 1, therefore an applicant must be the record owner as of January 1 for the year for which application is made. - 2.
-Within 30 Days of a Notice of Change in Value If the tax assessor sends a notice of change in value on a property not currently in use value, the owner has 30 days from the date shown on the notice of change in value to timely file an initial application for the tax year for which the valuation change was made.
+1. Regular Listing Period - Most initial applications must be filed during the regular listing period, which typically is the month of January.
+By statutory definition, the regular listing period includes any extension of the listing period.
+The statutes require that ownership be determined as of January 1, therefore an applicant must be the record owner as of January 1 for the year for which application is made.

+2. Within 30 Days of a Notice of Change in Value - If the tax assessor sends a notice of change in value on a property not currently in use value, the owner has 30 days from the date shown on the notice of change in value to timely file an initial application for the tax year for which the valuation change was made.
 The notice may be due to a countywide reappraisal or a specific change to the property in a non-reappraisal year.
 The notice may be due to a change in land values or building values.
 Either of these notices will open a 30-day time period for the owner to timely file an initial application for present-use value.